 Sub-Walls and Waterproofing Materials

 When renovating a bathroom, the key is to make it watertight!
 I always recommend you pick products that create a continuous layer of moisture protection.
 A high-quality waterproof system below your tiles is also a must if you want your renovation to last.
 My “go-to” product is KERDI-BOARD, but I love all the products by Schluter Systems.
 It’s the orange stuff you see me use on many of my shows.
-It is lightweight, easy to cut, waterproof, and vapor-retardant.
+It is lightweight, easy to cut, waterproof, and vapour-retardant.
 To me, it’s the ideal tile substrate.

-Schluter-KERDI-BOARD is my go to product!
+Schluter-KERDI-BOARD is Mike Holmes go to product!

-Schluter-KERDI-BOARD is suitable for wall tile installation and strong enough to create structures, like tub surrounds, shower benches and curbs, knee walls (partition walls), and shower niches.
+Schluter-KERDI-BOARD is suitable for wall tile installation and strong enough to create structures like tub surrounds, shower benches and curbs, knee walls (partition walls), and shower niches.
 It’s so versatile that you can even create custom vanities, shelving, and floating shelves.
 KERDI-BOARD-V is a grooved substrate and building panel that allows you to create curved or rounded structures – enabling you to do some pretty cool designs!

 With some extra care around the installation, KERDI-BOARD can be installed over stud frame structures or existing uneven substrates.
 Use Schluter profiles to finish off the tile edges.